Character & POV

 Archetypes are easy to mold, yet sturdy.
 They offer a springboard for character creation and can be tailored, combined, or even completely subverted to add depth to your characters.

-However, let's remember that relying excessively on archetypes may result in characters appearing stereotypical or one-dimensional.
-The challenge lies in breaking the mould, even as we use it.
-Like a skilled baker, you need to add your own flavours to the mix, maybe even tossing in a surprise ingredient or two.
+However, relying excessively on archetypes may result in characters appearing stereotypical or one-dimensional, so the challenge lies in breaking the mold, even as we use it.

 Here are a few tips to make the most of archetypes: